 Universities finding their E3 subscription level limiting, using 3rd party software to fill in the gaps

-Even at the premium E5 level – which includes full access to the Office 365 Compliance Center – there are areas where the data governance capabilities of the platform fall short.
-Specialized software such as Altitude can provide your compliance, risk, and legal teams with supplemental capabilities that extend their data governance oversight of Office 365 content in a few ways.
+Even at the premium E5 level – which includes full access to the Microsoft 365 Compliance Center – there are areas where the data governance capabilities of the platform fall short.
+Specialized software such as Altitude can provide your compliance, risk, and legal teams with supplemental capabilities that extend their data governance oversight of Microsoft 365 content in a few ways.
 Here are some examples:

 - Identify and manage content across your environment, including user workstations

 - Rapid ediscovery search and collection with robust search criteria